sikuli/sikuli/docs/source/new-in-sikulix.rst

 	*	e.g. ``click("http://sikuli.org/example/ok_button.png")``

-*	There is an Image Search Path - images can be stored wherever you like (see Image Search Path)
+*	There is an Image Search Path - images can be stored wherever you like (see :ref:`Image Search Path <ImageSearchPath>`)

-*	Scripts can be imported from .sikuli sources as a module (Python style) (see Importing Sikuli Scripts)
+*	Scripts can be imported from .sikuli sources as a module (Python style) (see :ref:`Importing Sikuli Scripts <ImportingSikuliScripts>`)

 *	New App Class replaces the old openApp, switchApp, closeApp functions (see Class :py:class:`App`)

 	*	:py:meth:`App.open`, :py:meth:`App.close`, :py:meth:`App.focus`